hsfl/artemis-hardware/README.md

 # Artemis Cubesat Kit Hardware

-Welcome!
-Here you'll find resources for the Artemis Cubesat Kit.
+This repository contains CAD models, Eagle designs, and thermal analysis for the Artemis Cubesat Kit V1.

 For documentation and tutorials, visit our [project website](https://sites.google.com/hawaii.edu/artemiscubesatkit).